aleksaan/statusek/README.md

 }
 ```

-or "status_is_set": false,  if it is not set
+or "status_is_set": false,  if it hasn't been set yet

 ### Checking some status is ready to be set